 Always remember to thank and honor all Spirit Animals that bring you messages.
 They are your protectors, teachers and guides.
 You may additionally show your gratitude for your Personal Spirit Animal Guides through the use of pictures or small statues as a focus point during meditation (or on an altar) or create your own Personal Medicine Shield.
 Expressing your thanks is always appreciated.

-Through daily prayer, mediation, creation of art, music, food, and ceremony, the ancestor spirits can communicate, guide, protect, and heal the living.
-Ancestral communication has been an ancient practice in every wisdom tradition throughout time.
+Through daily prayer, meditation, creation of art, music, food, and ceremony, the ancestor spirits can communicate, guide, protect, and heal the living.
+Ancestral communication has been a spiritual practice in every wisdom tradition throughout time.
 Your ability to connect with your ancestors is always available.

 In particular, the days on and around October 31 to November 2 are a transformational portal on the wheel of life.
 It’s the mid-point between fall and winter, the death and dying season.
-Therefore, it’s a powerful time to communicate with one’s ancestors.
-This article offers guidance on how to create a beautiful ceremonial journey to communicate with your ancestors.
+Therefore, it’s a powerful time to communicate with one’s deceased family members.
+Read on and receive intuitive guidance on how to create a beautiful ceremonial journey to communicate with your ancestors.

 The Traditions of Ancestral Communication

-Ancestral communications is an ancient and daily practice found in many cultures around the world, including Mayan, Celtic, Aborigine, Indigenous American, Ancient Greece, Ancient Eurasia, African Tribal, Tibetan, and the Vedic/Yogic traditions.
+Ancestral communication is an ancient and daily practice found in many cultures around the world, including Mayan, Celtic, Aborigine, Native American, Ancient Greece, Ancient Eurasia, African Tribal, Tibetan, and the Vedic/Yogic traditions.
 Some major religions, such as the Catholic faith, honor the deceased on All Saints Day and All Souls Day with prayers, candles, incense, chanting, ceremony, and offerings.
 In Mexico, they celebrate the Day of the Dead (Dia De Los Muertos).
-And in the Celtic tradition, Samhain, which observes the transition time between the two worlds.
+In the Celtic tradition, Samhain observes the transition time between the two worlds.

 In our culture, we are familiar with Halloween or All Hallows Eve.
 However, much of the essence and spiritual wisdom connected to these ceremonial days – meant to honor and communicate with one’s ancestors – has been lost.

-I lost my own father early in life.
-Through ancestral communication, I have been able to open my heart, experiencing a deeper love within myself, due to the work I have done to connect with my father and other ancestors.
-Through this work, I have been able to reconcile deep wounds and karmic patterns that stem back even beyond my Dad, but also to my deceased grandparents and living family.
+Through ancestral communication, you’re able to open your heart, experiencing a deeper love within yourself, due to the connection you have with your family tree.
+Through this practice, people have been able to reconcile deep wounds and karmic patterns that stem back from past life trauma and even issues between the deceased and living families.

 Ancestral work can transform the karmas of past generations, as well as work into the current and future generations for healing.